-Antenna selection and placement can greatly affect the strength of the signal transmitted and received and therefore can impact the quality of communications.
+Antenna selection and placement can greatly affect the strength of the signal you transmit and receive and therefore can impact the quality of communications with your device.
 The NL241 should be paired with an antenna designed for Wi-Fi communications at 2.4 GHz (2.401 to 2.483 GHz).
 Ideally the antenna will be connected directly to the NL241 or positioned in such a way as to minimize coaxial cable length.
-Note that coaxial cables attenuate signals more as frequency increases; take care when selecting the type and length of coaxial cable used with the NL241.
-The NL241 antenna connector is RP-SMA male.
-When connecting directly to the NL241, select a coaxial cable or antenna with a mating RP-SMA female connector.
+Note that coaxial cables attenuate signals more as frequency increases; care should be taken when selecting the type and length of coaxial cable used with the NL241.
+The NL241 antenna connector is RPSMA male.
+When connecting directly to the NL241, select a coaxial cable or antenna with a mating RPSMA female connector.